 Both apps have their pros and cons, so it really depends on what you need from a note-taking app to decide which one is right for you.
 If you need something simple with a variety of note-taking features, then Notability might be a good choice.
 If you need something more customizable with better organization options, then Goodnotes 5 could be a better fit.

 It’s a bird it’s a plane!
 No, it’s just plain.
 But sometimes that is all you need in life.
 Like Apple’s own note-taking application, Apple Notes.
-It is free and easy to use.
+Apple Notes is an app for the iPad to take notes and it is free and easy to use.
 But it wouldn’t quite do justice to this underestimated organizational tool.
 There are a lot of things this app cannot do, but let’s talk about the things you can do first.

 If you are an Apple user, there is no need for me to explain the concept of Apple Notes to you.
 It is free and pre-installed on every iPad there is.
 Yet it brings along some very interesting values that not a lot of people were aware of.
 Apple Notes comes with handwriting recognition, search- and inline scanning2, annotation support3, multitasking, and text editing gestures.